rdmpage/ld-orcid/README.md

  "@context" : "http://schema.org",
 ```

-ML\JsonLD therefore tries to resolve  `http://schema.org` for EVERY JSON-LD file when we serialise it as triples!
-WTF!
+`ML\JsonLD` therefore tries to resolve  `http://schema.org` for **every** JSON-LD file when we serialise it as triples!
 To avoid this I rewrite the `@context` to be an object with `@vocab`.
 This enables us to serialise the JSON-LD but means we may misinterpret some aspects of the RDF.
 For example, `sameAs` is output as an array of strings when it should be an array of URIs.
 Hence we have to add specific handlers for this in the new context.

 ### sameAs

 `sameAs` should be an array of URIs but often ORCID includes strings.
-I’ve added this to https://github.com/ORCID/ORCID-Source/issues/6542.
+I’ve added this issue to https://github.com/ORCID/ORCID-Source/issues/6542.
+Note that `sameAs` can also link things that are not the same, such as articles and journals, see https://github.com/ORCID/ORCID-Source/issues/7005

 ### Specific ORCIDs